DAY AND OVERNIGHT VISITORS

 Those who wish to share in the experience of monastery life for a short time are welcome to visit for the day or for an overnight stay.
 They can request overnight accommodation as a guest to share in the lifestyle of the monastic community, as long as they are willing to follow the established monastic routines and are supportive of the Vinaya rules (monastic discipline) that the monks follow.

-If you have a medical condition or other compelling reason to be exempted from having only one meal per day, please inform us of your situation in advance.
-Since the food available to lay visitors is the same as what is first offered to the monks, the monastery is unable to accommodate strict vegetarian or special dietary requirements.
-Please also note that, as a forest monastery, our capacity is limited and does not allow us to provide proper care for individuals with serious physical or mental health conditions.
-Therefore, it is beyond our scope to accommodate the stay of anyone who may require particular care or supervision.
+If you have a medical condition or another compelling reason to be exempted from having only one meal per day, please inform us of your situation in advance.
+As the food available to lay visitors is the same as that first offered to the monks, the monastery is unable to accommodate strict vegetarian or special dietary requirements.
+Please note that, as a forest monastery, our capacity is limited and does not allow us to provide proper care for individuals with serious physical or mental health conditions.
+Therefore, it is beyond our capacity to accommodate anyone who may require professional care or special supervision.

-If you would like to come for an overnight visit, please call, write, or email to make a reservation.
-Guests are expected to bring their own toiletries and sleeping gear (including a pillow and anything needed to stay warm at night).
-Please also be prepared for the Forest-Tradition way of life, as there are no permanent structures, electricity, or piped water on the forested land.
+If you would like to come for an overnight visit, please call or email in advance to make a reservation.
+Guests are asked to bring their own toiletries and sleeping gear (including a pillow and anything needed to stay warm at night), and to return any borrowed items in clean condition before departure.
+Please also be prepared for the Forest Tradition way of life, as there are no permanent structures, electricity, or piped water on the forest land.
 You can stay in a simple screened meditation hut or a tent pitched over an 8' x 8' platform.
 Guests share the only public bathroom and shower room near the house property, which is immediately adjacent to the forested land, and can request a private compost toilet if they prefer.

 Generally, there is no need to inform us of a day visit unless you wish to speak with the monks or plan to meditate in the forested area.
 (Please note that entering the forested land requires prior permission from the monks.)
-You can expect to meet the monks around 11:30 a.m., which is when they usually finish their meal at the main building.
+You can expect to meet the monks around 11:30 a.m., as this is the time when they typically finish their meal at the main building.

 In keeping with our tradition, there is no charge for the board, lodging, books, or teachings at Sarasota Forest Monastery.
 Everything is provided in the spirit of generosity by the monks and supporters of the monastery.